Acerola-OvO/Tactile-Sensors-for-Robotic-Manipulators/README.md

 ```bash
 python software/tactile_visualizer.py --simulate
 ```

 The simulation mode generates a moving synthetic contact pattern, making it possible to verify the software environment without the sensor.

-The simulation mode generates a moving synthetic contact pattern, making it possible to verify the software environment without the sensor.